Peter Richard Kenrick: Early life

 Peter Richard Kenrick was born in Dublin on August 17, 1806 to Thomas Kenrick and Jane Eustace Kenrick.
 His uncle, Reverend Richard Kenrick, was the curate of a Catholic church in Dublin.
-Reverend Francis Kenrick, Peter's brother, was also a priest.Thomas Kenrick, who worked as a scrivener, died in 1817.
+Reverend Francis Kenrick, Peter's brother, was also a priest.
+Thomas Kenrick, who worked as a scrivener, died in 1817.

 After Thomas' death, Richard Kenrick helped educate Peter, who soon became a scrivener himself.
-During this period, Peter Kenrick worked with the poet James Clarence Mangan.Deciding to become a priest also, Peter Kenrick in 1827 entered the Royal College of St. Patrick, the major seminary for the Irish Catholic Church in Maynooth for five years of study.
+During this period, Peter Kenrick worked with the poet James Clarence Mangan.
+Deciding to become a priest also, Peter Kenrick in 1827 entered the Royal College of St. Patrick, the major seminary for the Irish Catholic Church in Maynooth for five years of study.

 Priesthood

 Peter Kenrick was ordained to the priesthood on March 6, 1832 by Archbishop Daniel Murray of Dublin in chapel at St. Patrick's College.
 After his ordination, Peter Kenrick served as a curate at St Patrick's Cathedral in Dublin and at a parish church in Rathmines.
 Francis, who had been serving as coadjutor bishop in the Diocese of Philadelphia since 1830, urged Peter to come work with him.
 However, Peter would not consider leaving Ireland until their mother died in 1832.

 Peter Kenrick embarked from Liverpool, England, on September 4, 1833 on the ship New York.
-He arrived in New York City on October 7th, then immediately proceeded to Philadelphia.Peter then accompanied Francis to the Second Provincial Council, a meeting of bishops in Baltimore, Maryland.
+He arrived in New York City on October 7, then immediately proceeded to Philadelphia.
+Peter then accompanied Francis to the Second Provincial Council, a meeting of bishops in Baltimore, Maryland.

 After the council, Peter joined the faculty of the St. Charles Borromeo Seminary in Philadelphia.
 He and Francis were the only professors.
 In 1834, Peter Kenrick was named as assistant pastor at St. Mary's Church in Philadelphia.
-Since the parish trustees had fought with Francis a few years early, he wanted someone he could trust on the staff there.
+Since the parish trustees had fought with Francis a few years earlier, he wanted someone he could trust on the staff there.

 Francis sent Peter to Pittsburgh, Pennsylvania, in November 1837 to investigate the creation of a new diocese there.
 For the next three months, Peter served as pastor at St. Paul Parish in that city.
 He reported to Francis that the city was ready for a diocese.

 In June 1838, Peter sailed from New York to Ireland.
-He wanted to recuperate from the harsh winter in Pittsburgh, plus Francis had asked him recruit more priests and submit his writings to the Vatican for approval.
+He wanted to recuperate from the harsh winter in Pittsburgh, plus Francis had asked him to recruit more priests and submit his writings to the Vatican for approval.
 Peter was also considering entering the Jesuits Order.
-After a month in Ireland, he traveled to London, Lyon in France and finally Rome.After abandoning his plan to become a Jesuit, Peter Kenrick to Philadelphia in 1840.
+After a month in Ireland, he traveled to London, Lyon in France and finally Rome.
+After abandoning his plan to become a Jesuit, Peter Kenrick returned to Philadelphia in 1840.